-The Web of Science query pane in Publish or Perish allows you to perform a Web of Science query and analyse its results; it contains a structured version of the parameters accepted by Web of Science.
-Publish or Perish uses these parameters to perform a Web of Science query, which is then analyzed and converted to a number of statistics.
+The Web of Science search pane in Publish or Perish allows you to perform a Web of Science search and analyse its results; it contains a structured version of the parameters accepted by Web of Science.
+Publish or Perish uses these parameters to perform a Web of Science search, which is then analyzed and converted to a number of statistics.
 The results are available on-screen and can also be copied to the Windows clipboard (for pasting in other applications) or saved to a text file (for future reference or further analysis).

 Web of Science subscription required

 You (or the organization that you work for) will need a Web of Science subscription before you can run Web of Science queries.
 You will then have to sign in to Web of Science to create a new session.
 For detailed instructions, see Web of Science sign in.

 How to perform a Web of Science search